Shankar–Ehsaan–Loy: Inspiration

-Academy Award-winning lyricist Gulzar described the music of the trio as a sensible synthesis of popularity and class.
+Academy Award-winning lyricist Gulzar described the music of the trio as "a sensible synthesis of popularity and class".
 Composer duo Vishal–Shekhar considers them as an inspiration.
-Upcoming Filmmakers Pavel Singh and Shantum Singh consider The trio as their inspiration while Upcoming musicians Arko Mukherjee, Rajkumar Sengupta and Debopratim Bakshi of the Friends of Fusion band from Kolkata said "We have been influenced by Shankar Ehsaan Loy, so we mix our own elements to their composition.
+Upcoming filmmakers Pavel Singh and Shantum Singh consider the trio as their inspiration while upcoming musicians Arko Mukherjee, Rajkumar Sengupta and Debopratim Bakshi of the Friends of Fusion band from Kolkata said "We have been influenced by Shankar–Ehsaan–Loy, so we mix our own elements to their composition.
 It's our way of paying homage to them."
-In Marathi film Satrangee Re paid a tribute to Shankar–Ehsaan–Loy by playing their song "Kal Ho Naa Ho".
+The Marathi film Satrangee Re paid a tribute to Shankar–Ehsaan–Loy by playing their song "Kal Ho Naa Ho".
 Shankar Mahadevan's nephew Saumil Shringarpure also acted in this.

 The trio is known for launching the career of numerous singers, including Mahalakshmi Iyer, Anusha Mani, Caralisa Monteiro, Dominique Cerejo, and Hard Kaur.

 Awards

-Shankar–Ehsaan–Loy were the recipients of several awards, including three Filmfare Awards (Bunty Aur Babli, Kal Ho Naa Ho, 2 States), three IIFA Awards (Kal Ho Naa Ho, Bunty Aur Babli, 2 States), three Screen Awards (Dil Chahta Hai, Bunty Aur Babli, My Name Is Khan), one Filmfare RD Burman Award for New Music Talent and two MTV Immies Awards.
+Shankar–Ehsaan–Loy were the recipients of several awards, including three Filmfare Awards (Bunty Aur Babli, Kal Ho Naa Ho, 2 States), three IIFA Awards (Kal Ho Naa Ho, Bunty Aur Babli, 2 States), three Screen Awards (Dil Chahta Hai, Bunty Aur Babli, My Name Is Khan), the Filmfare R. D. Burman Award for New Music Talent and two MTV Immies Awards.
 In 2004, they received the National Film Award for Best Music Direction for Kal Ho Naa Ho.

 In 2010, they were honoured with the Years of Excellence at the Jack Daniel's Annual Rock Awards at Hard Rock Café, Mumbai.